 • For fermion propagators, the direction of momentum flow matters.
 The above rule holds if the momentum p flows along the arrow.
-(In case the momentum flows in the opposite direction p should be replaced by -p.)
-This rule arise from the way the oscillating exponential combine into 4-momentum conserving delta functions.
+In case the momentum flows in the opposite direction p should be replaced by -p.
+This rule arises from the way the oscillating exponential combine into 4-momentum conserving delta functions.
 To see this explicitly, let us work out another example from first principles.
-Consider the process of fermion-antifermion annihilation into two scalars:
+Consider the following diagram, which contributes to fermion-antifermion annihilation into two scalars: